Suit seeking to hold gunmaker liable in Sandy Hook shooting can proceed after SCOTUS denies cert

 Image from Shutterstock.com.

-The U.S. Supreme Court has refused to hear an appeal by the maker of the Bushmaster semi-automatic rifle in a suit seeking to hold the gun manufacturer liable for the shootings at the Sandy Hook Elementary School.
+The U.S. Supreme Court has refused to hear an appeal by the maker of the Bushmaster semi-automatic rifle in a suit seeking to hold the gun manufacturer liable for the shooting at the Sandy Hook Elementary School.

 The Connecticut Supreme Court had ruled in March that Remington could be sued over alleged marketing practices that violate the state’s unfair trade practices law.
 The court said a 2005 federal law that insulates gun manufacturers and sellers from liability for shootings did not bar the state law claim.